bijiuni/brain_age/README.md

 # Prediction of Individual Brain Ages from 3D MRI Datasets

-This is an independent project by Zach Lyu.
+This is an individual project by Zach Lyu.

 ## Abstract